Boris Johnson scraps remaining COVID restrictions in England

 Many people who think they have COVID-19 may never know for sure.
 Starting April 1, lab-confirmed PCR tests for the virus will be available free only to older people and the immune-compromised.
 The government will also stop offering the public free rapid virus tests, though they will be available privately for a price, as is already the case in many countries.

-Yet the government stressed that the pandemic is not over and the virus could still spring nasty surprises.
+Yet the government stressed that the pandemic isn't over and the virus could still spring nasty surprises.

+Johnson said scientists were “certain there will be new variants and it is very possible they will be worse than omicron,” the currently dominant strain.

 Johnson said the fact that that Queen Elizabeth II tested positive for COVID-19 on Sunday was “a reminder that this virus has not gone away.”